Inspiration

 Kergudon Gîtes, Finistère, Brittany

 These gîtes in the grounds of a priory have been beautifully renovated.
-The light and spacious kitchens open on to the gardens and are ideal for sociable cooking.
+The light and spacious kitchens open onto the gardens and are ideal for sociable cooking.
 You will find a couple of ciders along with eggs from their chickens in the owners’ welcome hamper, perfect if you are feeling inspired by the local crêperies and fancy making your own.
+Touches like this often define the best foodie gîtes, where local produce is part of the welcome rather than an afterthought.

 Owner’s tip from Ben Dickins: